Orthodontic Dental Braces FAQs

-You probably have many questions about orthodontic treatment and the long-term results you can expect.
+You probably have many questions about dental braces and orthodontic treatment and the long-term results you can expect.
 At Fioritto Family Dental, we’re more than happy to address any questions or concerns you may have before you (or your children) begin treatment.

 Dental Braces – What You Need to Know